 - Antiserum Preparation

 - Antisera to human RIG-I were raised by repeated immunisation of rabbits with highly purified antigen.
-Purified IgG prepared from whole serum by affinity chromatography.
+Purified IgG prepared from whole serum by ion exchange chromatography.

 - Buffer Solution